rbaylon/py-bsdauth/README.md

 - Currently only implements auth_userokay(3) since this is most suitable for authenticating to OpenBSD from python

 ### Note
-- Your application must have root privileges in order to use this module.
+- Your application must privileges to use the particular login style.
+This means it must either be running as root, be running a privileged helped as root, or be in the 'auth' group.

 Usage:
 ```sh
 >>> from bsdauth.bsdauth import UserOkay